Split Pea Soup Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy Split Pea Soup with Ham is a hearty and delicious homemade soup prepared with tender split peas, veggies, and smoked ham.
+This easy Split Pea Soup with ham hocks is a hearty and delicious homemade soup prepared with tender split peas, veggies, and smoked ham.
+Serve this hearty soup with a side of crusty bread or buttery biscuits to soak up all the goodness.

 split pea soup in a bowl with chunks of ham and herbs on top